Measurement of inclusive and differential cross sections for W$^+$W$^-$ production in proton-proton collisions at $\sqrt{s}$ = 13.6 TeV: Results

 The data, signal, and background yields in all regions used in the analysis are shown in Tables~\ref{tab:yields_all} and~\ref{tab:yields_vv}.
 In the background categories, the symbol $\PV$ represents either a $\PW$ or $\PZ$ boson, and $\tVx$ represents final states with a top quark, a gauge boson, and possibly additional jets.
 The distributions of the number of reconstructed jets, and the number of events in the $\WZ\to3\ell\nu$ and $\PZ\PZ\to4\ell$ CRs after the fit to the data are shown in Fig.~\ref{fig:wwsel_fit}.
 Because of the anticorrelation between the yields of the signal and background processes, the total uncertainty in the different regions is smaller than the uncertainties in some of the individual contributions.
+The goodness-of-fit using the saturated test statistic~\cite{CMS:2024onh,Cousins:2018tiz} gives a p-value of 26\% that characterizes the compatibility of the observed data and the statistical model.
+After the fit to data, all nuisance parameters differ by less than one standard deviation with respect to their initial predicted values.
+The observed normalization of the most important background, top quark production, is consistent with dedicated cross section measurements~\cite{ATLAS:2023slx,CMS:2023qyl}.
 The measured inclusive cross section based on the simultaneous fit of all event categories is $125.7 \pm 2.3\stat \pm 4.8\syst \pm 1.8\lum\pb = 125.7\pm 5.6\pb$, which is consistent with the theoretical prediction within uncertainties.
 A summary of the inclusive fiducial cross section and normalized cross sections obtained in the analysis is shown in Table~\ref{tab:signalstrengths}.
 Figure~\ref{fig:sigmaSumm} presents a summary of \WW production cross section measurements at different center-of-mass energies and a comparison with fixed-order predictions produced via the \MATRIX\ framework~\cite{Grazzini:2017mhc,Kallweit:2018pee}.
 Results are consistent with the theoretical predictions across all center-of-mass energies.
 The normalized fiducial cross section measurement as a function of $\NJ$ is shown in Fig.~\ref{fig:njets}.
 The measurement is compared to predictions with \POWHEG{+}\PYTHIA, NNLO QCD $\times$ NLO EW predictions using \MATRIX\ calculations, and NNLO in QCD predictions using \pminnlo~\cite{Monni:2019whf,Monni:2020nks}~v2 interfaced with \PYTHIA.
 The measured fiducial cross sections agree with the theoretical predictions within uncertainties.
 Nevertheless, the predictions using \pminnlo seem to give a sizable improvement with respect to older predictions.
 Tabulated results are provided in HEPData~\cite{HEPData}.
+The statistical model for this analysis is provided in~\cite{StatModel}.